Brief Encounter at the Royal Exchange Theatre

 The Royal Exchange Christmas production is always a theatrical festive highlight and this year is no different – Emma Rice’s smash-hit adaptation of Noël Coward’s Brief Encounter comes to town.

-With wit, warmth and song, this is a heart-stopping story of forbidden love.
-Laura and Alex find each other in a busy railway station, a place where the rest of the world are just passing through.
-Bittersweet and hopelessly hooked on one another, they find themselves embarking on an elegantly awkward love affair.
+Layered with wit, warmth and toe-tapping music, Brief Encounter is a heart-stopping story of forbidden love.
+Housewife Laura and local doctor Alec first find each other in a bustling railway station, a place where the rest of the world is just passing through.
+Bittersweet and hopelessly hooked on one another, they fall wildly in love and embark on an elegantly awkward and forbidden love affair.

 What's on at Royal Exchange Theatre